Conditions That Lead to Dialysis

 • Loud Sound

 Secondary Headache is a symptom of a disease that can activate the pain-sensitive nerves of the head.
-Any number of conditions, varying greatly in severity may cause Secondary Headaches.
-The causes for these type of headaches are
+Any number of conditions, varying wildly in severity, may cause Secondary Headaches.
+The causes of these types of headaches are

 • Hypertension